andyrosty/diet_fitness/docs/CONTRIBUTING.md

 ## Questions?

-If you have any questions about contributing, please open an issue or contact the project maintainers.
+If you have any questions about contributing, please open an issue or contact the project maintainer. andrew.acheampong@orlikdesiglab.com

 Thank you for your contributions!